St. Paul Winter Carnival 2026: What to See, Do, and Experience in Minnesota’s Winter Wonderland

 How to Get to the St. Paul Winter Carnival

-Most of the events are all held in Downtown St Paul.
+Most of the events are held in Downtown St Paul.
 Thankfully, they already have 20,000 parking spaces, so you are bound to find public parking nearby.
 On-street parking is limited.

 Parking fees can range between $10 and $20, especially near the Landmark Center.
 You’ll also have public transportation as an option.